 If you’re a food and beverage manufacturer, failing to maintain mandated hygiene standards puts both public health and your own future at risk.
 Ensuring all workers wear the correct PPE for food and drink production is vital, but manufacturers cannot achieve this alone.
 They need trusted suppliers of PPE.

 The coronavirus pandemic shone a spotlight on the importance of these relationships between businesses and suppliers.
-Of the 1,300 senior indirect procurement professionals from around the world who shared their views on Maintenance, Repair and Operations (MRO) in the RS Components and Chartered Institute of Procurement and Supply (CIPS) Indirect Procurement Report 2021: From Disruption to Recovery, 36% stated that collaboration with suppliers was one of the changes since the onset of COVID-19.
+Of the 1,300 senior indirect procurement professionals from around the world who shared their views on Maintenance, Repair and Operations (MRO) in the RS and Chartered Institute of Procurement and Supply (CIPS) Indirect Procurement Report 2021: From Disruption to Recovery, 36% stated that collaboration with suppliers was one of the changes since the onset of COVID-19.

 This collaboration takes many forms, with one of the most common being value-added solutions such as managed inventory services.
 These offer many benefits for organisations, both in terms of MRO and supporting business performance more broadly.
 Survey respondents, for example, reported visibility of stock and spend (68%), improved productivity (42%) and accessible provision of PPE (40%) as three of the main advantages.

 But how can food and beverage manufacturers feel confident that their PPE suppliers are up to the job?

 Here Craig Stasik, Industry Sector Manager at RS, and Rob Russell, PPE Business Unit Sales Director at RS Safety Solutions, share their insights.

 “The difference between PPE within the food and drink world compared to other sectors is that it isn’t all about the protecting the person from risk,” explains Stasik.
 “It is also about protecting the product from the person making it.”

 “Creating a food safe product is critical”Craig Stasik, Industry Sector Manager, RS